How to easily identify trend reversals?

 - We have a series of higher highs and higher lows.

-- When we start seeing a series of lower lows and lower lows, the trend reversal has occured to a downtrend.
+- When we start seeing a series of lower highs and lower lows, the trend reversal has occured to a downtrend.

 The best risk/reward to enter the new trend is an entry at support/resistance, after the trend has confirmed its reversal.